mnot/I-D/rfc5988bis/draft.md

   x="y"
 ~~~

+Previous definitions of the Link header did not equate the token and quoted-string forms
+explicitly; the "title" parameter was always quoted, and the "hreflang" parameter was always a
+token.
+Senders wishing to maximize interoperability will send them in those forms.

 Individual `link-param`s specify their syntax in terms of the value after any necessary unquoting
 (as per {{RFC7230}}, Section 3.2.6).